• Skip to main content

 To serve, carefully release the pie from the tin by standing it on a large can so that the sides drop away.

-Now you can gently slide the case onto a plate - you can use a spatula to help - and serve in slices.
+Now you can gently slide the case onto a serving plate - you can use a spatula to help - and serve in slices.
 Enjoy!

 The perfect classic banoffee pie, shown from above